JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 the service as all services extend the targetStrategy with the correct strategy type.

 it is then in charge of exposing methods to the pipeline to call, in this case `put()` and `get()` and determines what will be processed, and what will be the fallback for the service.
-This service give a great deal of flexibility to skip steps if desired or probably implement an in-house feature-flag configurable by external markers.
+This service gives a great deal of flexibility to skip steps if desired, or allows to implement an in-house feature-flag configurable by external markers.

 ```java
 @Service